Raul-Mozart/compiladores/README.md

 ### Palavras-chave
 ```
-if, else, for, while, function, var, in, class, return,
+if, else, for, while, function, var, in, class, return, as,
 string, int, float, bool, list, and, or, not, private,
 public, mutable, inherits, new
 ```
+**Nota**: `as` foi adicionado para suporte à sintaxe `var tipo nome as valor`

 ### Operadores
 - **Aritméticos**: `+`, `-`, `*`, `/`, `%`